act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Failed Example 2

-The error message does not identify the input field.
+The multiple `input` elements share a [form field error indicator][] but its message does not identify the elements that caused the error nor describes the cause of the error.

 ```html
 <script>